You have until February to apply for a MIPS Exception!

-- Report data to CMS (in two or three performance categories) TO
+- Report data to CMS (in two or three performance categories) by March 31, 2021 TO

 - Earn a score of at least 45 points across two, three or four performance categories OR

-- The online application is very easy and straightforward.
-It can be completed in less than 15 minutes.
+- The online applications for both exceptions are very easy and straightforward.
+They can be completed in less than 15 minutes.

 - Applications must be submitted through the QPP portal using a HARP account.

 - Eligible clinicians, groups or their (practice staff) representatives can contact the QPP Help Desk for assistance and step-by-step guidance through the exception application process.

 - Providers in the disaster area should verify their eligibility status on the QPP Participation Status Tool.

 IMPORTANT NOTE: If an eligible clinician or group is granted the exception, but then submits data, the data submission will override the re-weighting on a category by category basis.